Bookham, New South Wales

-Bookham is a small village in the Southern Tablelands and Riverina regions of New South Wales, Australia in Yass Valley Shire.
+Bookham is a small village and rural locality in the South West Slopes region of New South Wales, Australia in Yass Valley Shire.
 It is about 29 km west of Yass on the Hume Highway.

 Overview

 The general grazing area which now encompasses the village of Bookham was originally collectively called Bogolong and childhood memories of the races at Bogalong Racetrack inspired Banjo Paterson to write his poem Old Pardon the Son of Reprieve.